 WWII Books Set in France

 This is a beautiful book that takes place in occupied France during the Second World War.
-It is the story of a blind French girl and a German boy whose paths cross as they try to survive the war.
+It is the coming-of-age story of a blind French girl and a German boy whose paths cross as they try to survive the war.